The Face Reference Assets are a collection of textures and 3D objects. Use them when you're creating face effects in Meta Spark Studio.

 When you open the downloaded files on your computer you'll see two folders: Mesh and Textures.
 The Mesh folder contains 3D meshes and head occluders in different file formats.
 The Texture folder contains 2D texture files.

-You'll need to open these objects in 3D software or in Spark AR Studio directly to view them.
+You'll need to open these objects in 3D software or in Meta Spark Studio directly to view them.

 This folder contains 2 types of 3D objects in different file formats: